Reset a Mac OS X 10.7 Lion Password

 • resetpassword

-This replaces the “Reset Password” menu item that used to be in place prior to OS X 10.7, which was one of two original methods of resetting a Mac OS X 10.6 or prior password.
-Why the change to the Terminal method?
-Probably for increased security now that recovery partitions are standard with Lion.
+This replaces the “Reset Password” menu item that used to be in place prior to OS X , which was around in Snow Leopard and before, and one of two original methods of resetting a forgotten password through more technical ways.
+Why the change to the Terminal method with newer versions of Mac OS?
+Probably for increased security, particularly now that recovery partitions are standard with Macs.

-The above method is by far the easiest, but if it’s unavailable for some reason, you can choose another method:
+The above method is by far the easiest, but if it’s unavailable for some reason, you can choose this secondary trick.

 Method 2 – Delete AppleSetupDone and Create a New Administrative Account

-Mac OS X 10.7 does share a more untraditional approach to resetting a password as past versions of OS X. In this case, you can still delete the AppleSetup file which forces the “Welcome to Mac OS X” setup assistant to run again, which allows you to create an administrative account.
-You can then login to that new administrative account and reset your original account password.
+Much like prior versions of Mac OS X, the newest OS X releases share a more untraditional and technical approach to resetting a password for user accounts.
+In this case, you can still delete the AppleSetup file which forces the “Welcome to Mac OS X” setup assistant to run again, thus allowing you to create a new administrative account.
+You can then login to that new administrative account and reset your original account password, or just copy your old files over if that’s what you’d rather do.

 From the Recovery Drive’s Terminal, type: